Anjli, a service pledge patient advocate volunteer, reading Breast Cancer Now information booklets.

 We’re here to make sure that doesn’t happen.

-Our annual report and accounts tell you what we’re doing to achieve our goals, and how we our spend money.
+In our annual report and accounts, you can learn exactly what we’ve been doing to make our vision a reality, and how we spend our money.

-We’ve been making progress for people affected by breast cancer for 50 years.
-But we aren’t stopping yet.
+We’ve been making progress for people affected by breast cancer for over 50 years.
+But breast cancer isn’t a done deal, and we’re not stopping yet.

 See what we've achieved in our annual reports